-You are blessed with significant assets.
+Let’s assume you are blessed with significant assets.
 Your home, your car, and your retirement accounts all might seem mundane, but they have significant value.
 Unfortunately, many people do not understand the value of their assets until another person or entity tries to take those assets away.

-Utilizing Various Legal Tools to Protect Your Assets
+How To Use Legal Tools to Protect Your Assets

 Counsel from an experienced legal advisor is critical when protecting your assets because they have the necessary knowledge and the ability to create legal structures.
 We work with you to place your assets in legal entities which are distinct from you.
 Common legal strategies for protecting assets include: